maxkaemmerer/ld57/README.md

 We wanted the player to be worried about what they saw around each corner, which informed both the music and lighting.
 The lighting was a bit of an issue and did not end up the way we wanted it, but it still ended up kind of interesting.

-We finished up by adding very simpel animations and cleaning up the Minotair path finding a bit.
+We finished up by adding very simple animations and cleaning up the Minotair path finding a bit.
 After we playtested it was a bit to easy so we added more Minotaurs.

 ## Takeaways